Hatsunespica/xdsl-smt/README.md

 * `KnownBits_And/solution.mlir`: final transformer in mlir
 * `KnownBits_And/solution.cpp`:  final transformer lowered to C++

-Finally run this to make sure that the synthesized transformer matches exactly to the one we expect
+Finally run this to make sure that the synthesized transformer matches the one we expect:

 ```bash
 diff new-transformers/KnownBits_And/solution.mlir \